6 Tips for interviewing candidates from the recruitment experts.

 We often turn our attention to the candidate when it comes to interviewing, offering tips to calm those nerves and techniques to help present their best attributes, but what about the interviewer?

-It is easier to relate to the candidate role, as more of us have sat in the hot seat than the hiring chair, which means we see the interviewer as the gatekeeper to your future, a strong confident presence standing in your way for you to impress, which shows like The Apprentice have reinforced.
+It is easier to relate to the candidate role, as more of us have sat in the hot seat than the hiring chair, which means we see the interviewer as the gatekeeper to your future, a strong confident presence standing in your way for you to impress, which shows as The Apprentice has reinforced.
 This image may be accurate for companies who have hiring managers or HR department, who are pros and the interview game, but what about the smaller companies who don’t have a designated department?
 Often, we find that someone is given the responsibility as well as their primary job meaning they are thrown into a time-consuming process with little guidance.
 That’s where this blog comes in, here are just a handful of tips if you are not an expert interviewer.

 1. Knowing me, Knowing you.

-We actively encourage candidates to do their research on a company to find out those little bits of added information you came across on the company website that show that you are interested, invested and have a drive to learn, well, the same goes the other way.
+We actively encourage candidates to do their research on a company to find out those little bits of added information you came across on the company website that show that you are interested, invested and have the drive to learn, well, the same goes the other way.
 It is imperative that you know your facts about the company, such as the company’s goals, employee benefits, holiday allowance but also have a look on your website and social media to see what the marketing team have been shouting about.

 2. Question Time.

 Have a clear set of questions ready that are relevant to the role, team, company and skills required.
 Going in with the attitude that you can ‘wing it’ will lead you to possibly missing out on key factors for the decision process.
 You can divert from the question if the conversation unravels but having a clear objective and list will help you get back on track.
-Having a set list of questions will also help with consistency across all interviewees, giving everyone a fair shot at showcasing their skills.
+Having a setlist of questions will also help with consistency across all interviewees, giving everyone a fair shot at showcasing their skills.

 3. Appropriate Questions.